muratbakirr/Data-Science-Project/README.md

 There is a strong negative relationship between 2-Point attempts and offensive rate.
 So to make the shooting preferences by teams understandable for everyone, I've created the chart in Tableau.
 It suggests how it changed over the years.

+# Create a Regression Model

+Before start to create a model, I'd like to see correlation between variables.